-B.2.7 Budget and Budget Narrative (12 points)
+B.2.5 Budget and Budget Narrative (12 points)

 Attach the organizational annual budget and program budget(s) in any format.
 Indicate all revenue and expenses and describe the use of the grant dollars.
-LEAs are exempt from providing organizational budgets.
-(Appendix 4)
+LEAs are exempt from providing organizational budgets (Appendix 4)

-- Describe and justify how the grant funds will be used and the number of youth served by the grant funds. - Describe how the program budget fits within the organization's budget. - Describe the organization's indirect costs and if the organization's indirect costs are above 30%, explain why. - o If the organization does not have an indirect rate, please explain why. - If there is a nominal program fee, describe how the program will accommodate youth whose families cannot afford to pay. - Describe in detail how the organization plans to raise revenue for the proposed program (e.g., fundraising events, private donations, government initiatives, etc.).
+- Describe and justify how the grant funds will be used and the number of youth that will be served by the grant funds.
+Describe how the program budget fits within the organization's overall budget. - o Describe the organization's indirect costs and if the organization's indirect costs are above 30%, explain why. - o If the organization does not have an indirect rate, please explain why. - o If there is a nominal program fee, describe how the program will accommodate youth whose families cannot afford to pay. - O Describe in detail how the organization plans to raise revenue for the proposed program (e.g., fundraising events, private donations, government initiatives, etc.).
 Include details on other funding sources the organization is applying for or has secured for the program.